ucsb-cs148/f21/_exam/project_presentations.md

 **Additional Notes:**
-* Video presentation and live Q&A for all projects will be in a Zoom session to which the entire class is invited.
+* Presentation and live Q&A for all projects will be recorded for later re-review by the teaching team.
-* While the entire class is invited to watch the entire session, you are only responsible for attending the portion when your team is presenting.
-* Presentations will be recorded.
 The recording will only be viewed by course staff for purposes of evaluation.

 The final presentation will be part of a holistic review of the team's final product, including the presentation, as well as the team's production